fhsinchy/multi-container-deployment/README.md

-# Deploy a Multi-container project on AWS
+# Deploy a Multi-Container Project on AWS

 This is a simple note taking application consisting of two separate ends: